kilam8900/Custom-Kernel-SM-A325F/Documentation/driver-api/usb/usb.rst

 This file is handy for status viewing tools in user mode, which can scan the text format and ignore most of it.
 More detailed device status (including class and vendor status) is available from device-specific files.
-For information about the current format of this file, see below.
+For information about the current format of this file, see the ``Documentation/usb/proc_usb_info.txt`` file in your Linux kernel sources.

 This file, in combination with the poll() system call, can also be used to detect when devices are added or removed::